ankith26/My-PyChess/README.md

 - Save/load games with a new way of storing gamedata (as a list of FEN strings) .
 - Online play may be added.
 - Singleplayer may be upgraded.
-- I will be removing support for the current format of saving games.
+- I WILL BE REMOVING SUPPORT FOR THE CURRENT FORMAT FOR SAVING GAMES.

 ## Long term Future Goals with the Game